JudgeGregg/sphinxwiki/content/pages/ProjectsUsingTwisted.rst

  * `pyGridWare @ Lawrence Berkeley National Labs <http://dsd.lbl.gov/gtg/projects/pyGridWare/>`_ is a Python implementation of the WS-Resource framework.
 It includes support for WS-Addressing, WS-Notification, WS-Lifetime management, and WS-Security.
  * `VIFF @ University of Aarhus, Denmark <http://viff.dk/>`_ is an open source Python library for implementing secure multi-party computation.
  * Dharma @ UPenn: Distributed Home Agent for Robust Mobile Access.
- * PySense @ MIT is an open source python library devoted to f.html person sensing for robots and wearables.
+ * PySense @ MIT is an open source python library devoted to first person sensing for robots and wearables.